 The Group has entered into interest rate swaps but since these instruments do not qualify as hedging instruments per IFRS, the resulting gain or loss arising from changes in the fair value of these derivatives are taken directly to consolidated statements of comprehensive income.
-For further information see note 17.
+For further information see note 15.

-From January 1, 2018, the Group classifies non-derivative financial liabilities into the other financial liabilities category, in line with IFRS 9.
+The Group classifies non-derivative financial liabilities into the other financial liabilities category, in line with IFRS 9.

-(i) Non-derivative financial assets and financial liabilities - recognition and de-recognition.
+(i) Non-derivative financial assets and financial liabilities - recognition and de-recognition